Skip navigation

 • re-identifiable data, from which identifiers have been removed and replaced by a code, but it remains possible to re-identify a specific individual by, for example, using the code or linking different data sets;

-1. With advances in genetic knowledge and data linkage, and the proliferation of biospecimen banks of identified material, human biospecimen samples should always be regarded as, in principle, re-identifiable.
+1. With advances in genetic knowledge and data linkage, and the proliferation of Human Biospecimen banks of identified material, Human Biospecimen samples should always be regarded as, in principle, re-identifiable.

 Access to samples and information

-1. Researchers' use of data from databanks must comply with conditions specified by the providers/custodians of the data, including, in particular, any conditions on the identifiability of the data.
-Where research involves linkage of data sets, approval may be given to the use of identifiable data to ensure that the linkage is accurate, even if consent has not been given for the use of identifiable data in research.
+3. Researchers' use of data from databanks must comply with conditions specified by the providers/Custodians of the data, including, in particular, any conditions on the identifiability of the data.
+Where research involves linkage of datasets, approval may be given to the use of identifiable data to ensure that the linkage is accurate, even if consent has not been given for the use of identifiable data in research.
 Once linkage has been completed, identifiers should be removed from the data to be used in the research unless consent has been given for its identifiable use.
-It is the duty of the custodian to ensure that the data are used responsibly and respectfully, and that the privacy of participants is safeguarded.
+It is the duty of the custodian to ensure that the data are used responsibly and respectfully, and that the privacy of participants is safeguarded in line with this Procedure, its related Policy and any Ethics Review.

-2. Whenever research using re-identifiable data reveals information that bears on the wellbeing of participants, researchers have an obligation to consider how to make that information available to the participants.
-Where individual notification is warranted, the custodian of the data will need to take all reasonable steps to re-identify those data.
+4. Whenever research using re-identifiable data reveals information that bears on the wellbeing of participants, researchers have an obligation to consider how to make that information available to the participants.
+Where individual notification is warranted as agreed in the approved Ethics Review, the custodian of the data will need to take all reasonable steps to re-identify those data for that purpose.

-4. Some uses of data in a databank may be detrimental to people to whom the data relate.
-Researchers and/or custodians should consider denying or restricting access to some or all of the data for those uses.
+5. Some uses of data in a databank may be detrimental to people to whom the data relate.
+Researchers and/or Custodians should consider denying or restricting access to some or all of the data for those uses.

 Disposal of biospecimens samples

-1. Disposal of biospecimens and cadaveric remains must be done in accordance with the Transplantation and Anatomy Act 1978 (ACT) and any health and safety requirements.
-Guidelines for handling and disposing of organs and body parts relative to autopsy are well defined in the National Code of Ethical Autopsy Practice.
-Socio-cultural considerations bearing on these issues
+3. Disposal of biospecimens and cadaveric remains must be done in accordance with the Transplantation and Anatomy Act 1978 (ACT) and any health and safety requirements, and any other regulatory requirements depending on the source of the Human Biospecimens.
+Guidelines for handling and disposing of organs and body parts relative to autopsy are well defined in the AHMAC National Code of Ethical Autopsy Practice (2002).

 Other considerations

-1. Where biospecimens are imported from another country for use in Australia, researchers must seek to establish whether there are ethical and professional policies in that country, or the relevant institution, governing the collection of human biospecimens for use in research.
+1. Where Human Biospecimens are imported from another country for use in Australia, researchers must seek to establish whether there are ethical and professional policies in that country, or the relevant institution, governing the collection of Human Biospecimens for use in research.
+All relevant consents from another country must be obtained, followed by Ethics Review by an approved Australian HREC.

-• Where such a policy/regulation exists, and a reasonable enquiry reveals no reason to believe the collection of the human biospecimens contravened it, the HREC may consider waiving consent for the use of these human biospecimens.
+• Where such a policy/regulation exists, and the Researcher demonstrates compliance, the HREC may consider waiving any additional consent for the use of these Human Biospecimens

-• Where it cannot be established that a policy/regulation exists, or where it exists but enquiry reveals reason to believe the human biospecimens were not collected in accordance with it, the human biospecimens should not be used for research in Australia.
+1. Where it cannot be established that a policy/regulation exists, or where it exists but enquiry reveals reason to believe the Human Biospecimens were not collected in accordance with it, the Human Biospecimens should not be used for research in Australia.
+Any such use may be considered research misconduct as per the University’s Research Misconduct and Serious Research Misconduct Procedure.

-• For research with human biospecimens that were in collections either imported or existing overseas before the release of the National Statement, the HREC may consider waiving consent without reference to Human biospecimen Samples and Other Considerations.
+• For research with Human Biospecimens that were in collections either imported or existing overseas before the release of the National Statement, the HREC may consider waiving consent requirement.

-1. Specific issues to consider when applying for HREC approval include:
+1. Specific issues to consider when applying for Ethics Review approval include:

 • whether information of clinical importance to the health of the donor or the donor's family may be discovered and if so how that information may be communicated with particular regard to confidentiality requirements.